KULeuvenNeuromechanics/PredSim-workshop-smalll-2025/Sx Foot drop case/README.md

-# Simulate the effects of an ankle-foot orthosis on gait patterns in individuals with foot drop
+# Simulate the effects of an ankle-foot orthosis on gait patterns in individuals with dropfoot

-Foot drop is a gait abnormality in which the dropping of the forefoot happens out of weakness, irritation or damage to the deep fibular nerve or paralysis of the muscles in the anterior portion of the lower leg such as the tibialis anterior.
+Dropfoot (or dropfoot) is a gait abnormality in which the dropping of the forefoot happens out of weakness, irritation or damage to the deep fibular nerve or paralysis of the muscles in the anterior portion of the lower leg such as the tibialis anterior.
 It is usually a symptom of a greater problem, not a disease in itself.
-Foot drop is characterized by inability or impaired ability to raise the toes or raise the foot from the ankle (dorsiflexion).
+Dropfoot is characterized by inability or impaired ability to raise the toes or raise the foot from the ankle (dorsiflexion).

-In this case study, you are going to investigate gait patterns associated with foot by:
+In this case study, you are going to investigate gait patterns associated with dropfoot by:
-1. Modeling weakness of the tibialis anterior.
-You will predict the gait pattern associated with this weakness, and compare it to a healthy gait pattern.
+1. Inducing weakness to the model's tibialis anterior muscle.
+After inducing weakness, you will predict the resulting gait pattern and its deviations from a healthy gait pattern.
-2. Modeling the effect of a passive ankle-foot orthosis that delivers ankle dorsiflexion torque.
-You will predict the gait pattern associated with using this assitive device in combination with weakness of the tibialis anterior, and compare to a gait pattern with weakness of the tibialis anterior but without using the ankle-foot orthosis.
+2. Adding a passive ankle dorsiflexion ankle-foot orthosis to the model.
+After adding the ankle-foot orhosis, you will predict the resulting gait pattern.
+You will compare the predicted gait both with a healthy gait pattern, and with an abnormal gait pattern due to weakness of the tibialis anterior (obtained in Step 1).

-## Step 1: run a reference simulation with the 2D model
+## Step 0: run a reference simulation with the 2D model
-Make sure you have PredSim and associated dependencies installed (see https://github.com/KULeuvenNeuromechanics/PredSim).
-We will be using the 2D model called `gait1018`.
-Because PredSim is using the 3D model by default, we need to make a small adjustment to the main.m script.
-On `line 20` and `line 25` of `PredSim/main.m`, change `'Falisse_et_al_2022'` with `'gait1018'`.
-See the [documentation of PredSim](https://github.com/KULeuvenNeuromechanics/PredSim) for further information.

-You can now run a simulation with the 2D model, simply by running the `Predsim/main.m` script.
-Once your simulation is done, the results are stored in `PredSimResults\gait1018`.
-If this is the first time you ran a simulation, the results are stored in files starting with `gait1018_v1`.
-The following files are created:
-- `gait1018_v1.mat`: contains all the output variables that can be processed and visualized using MATLAB
-- `gait1018_v1.mot`: contains the motion files of the simulation, which can be visualized using OpenSim
-- `gait1018_v1_log.txt`: contains the logged information about the simulation
+If you have not already done so, you need to run a reference simulation of healthy walking with the 2D model.
+Please follow the steps explained [here](https://github.com/KULeuvenNeuromechanics/PredSim-workshop-smalll-2025?tab=readme-ov-file#running-a-reference-2d-simulation-with-predsim).

-## Step 2: induce weakness of the tibialis anterior
+## Step 1.1: induce weakness to the tibialis anterior
-The function `PredSim-workshop-smalll-2025/code/update_settings.m` may be used to update the settings.
+Next, you will induce weakness to the model's tibialis anterior.
+To do so, use the function `PredSim-workshop-smalll-2025/code/update_settings.m` to update the settings.
 In this function, add the following lines of code:

 `strength_level = .05; % specify the strength level (0-1)` <br>
 `S.subject.muscle_strength   = {{'tib_ant_r'}, strength_level};` <br>
-`S.misc.gaitmotion_type = 'FullGaitCycle';`

 This results in reducing the tibialis anterior strength of the right leg (`tib_ant_r`) to 5% of its default level.

 Next, replace `line 21` of `Predsim/main.m` (currently empty) with the following line of code:

 `S = update_settings(S);`

-Make sure `update_settings` is added to your path.
-Run the script called `PredSim-workshop-smalll-2025\set_up_paths`;
+This is required to make sure that `Predsim` uses the updated settings.

-## Step 3: simulate foot drop during walking
+## Step 1.2: simulate dropfoot during walking
 You can now run a simulation with the 2D model, simply by running the `Predsim/main.m` script.
 Once your simulation is done, the results are stored in `PredSimResults\gait1018`.

+**bug fixing**: if you get an error saying `'update_settings' is not found in the current folder or on the MATLAB path`, run the script called `PredSim-workshop-smalll-2025\set_up_paths`.
+See [explanation](https://github.com/KULeuvenNeuromechanics/PredSim-workshop-smalll-2025/tree/main?tab=readme-ov-file#visualizing-your-simulation-results-in-opensim) for more details.

-If this is the second time you ran a simulation, the results are stored in files starting with `gait1018_v2`.
-You can now evaluate the effect of weakness by running the `PredSim-workshop-smalll-2025/Sx Foot drop case/Plotting/compare_devices.m` script.
+If all went well, you can now evaluate visualize the resulting gait pattern in OpenSim.
+Follow the instructions mentioned [here](https://github.com/KULeuvenNeuromechanics/PredSim-workshop-smalll-2025/tree/main?tab=readme-ov-file#visualizing-your-simulation-results-in-opensim).
+Note: if this is the second time you ran a simulation, the results are stored in files starting with `gait1018_v2`.

+You can also visualize the resulting joint angles by running the `PredSim-workshop-smalll-2025/S3 dropfoot case/Plotting/compare_devices.m` script.
 Before you run `compare_devices.m`, specify the versions we want to plot.
 To plots `v1` and `v2`, set `line 2` to:

 `vs = [1, 2]`;